Yeocomico Church: American Revolution and after

-In 1838, when bishop William Meade visited, the church showed evidence of few repairs although the original roof may have been present.
+In 1838, when bishop Meade visited, he noted that "The architecture is rough, but very strong, and the materials must have been of the best kind....
+It has undergone but little repair since its first erection, and indeed has needed little.
+It is not known or believed that a single new shingle has ever been put upon the roof, and the pews and whole interior are the same."
+Meade was then (in 1838) unaware of the 1788 repairs that had been made; nor did he know the extent of repairs undertaken in the 1820s and early 1830s, though he knew that the leaders of the latter efforts were Mr. Murphy (by then deceased) and Mr. Rogers.
+By this time, the Rev. Washington Nelson had been conducting occasional services in the parish for some time, though not in the church at first.
+Rev. Nelson was serving parishes in Richmond County as well; he appears to have been formally installed as "settled minister" of Cople Parish by 1834.

 In 1844, a local congregation of Methodists sued to take possession of the church, but it legally reverted to the Episcopalians who continue its use as an active congregation.
 Major repairs to the brickwork, windows, and roof ware performed in 1928 and an initial plaque was installed above the chancel's round window.
 Electricity was added in 1947 and a heating system in 1949.
 The roof shingles were replaced in 1954.
 Ameslee Hall, the new vestry hall with architectural features compatible with Yeocomico Church, was added several years ago.

 Dating

 This is the fourth oldest complete church in Virginia preceded by Newport Parish in Smithfield 1680, York-Hampton Parish Church (Grace Church) 1697, and St. Peter's in New Kent County 1701.
 The original part of the present building can be assigned a date of 1706 according to a dating brick in the south east wall.
 The north wing was most likely erected circa 1725.
 It is the second church on this site; the earlier building was a wooden structure of "oak timbers, sheathed with clapboards.".
 Curiously, parts of the wooden structure, including a corner post inside the east gable and a portion of a beam were found embedded in the walls.
 It has been suggested with no real proof that the brick walls were erected around the frame of the earlier wooden one, essentially encasing it.
 It is far more likely that some wooden elements of the earlier church were re-used in the construction of the present brick edifice.